 Limerick city originally had one athletic club catering for both senior and juvenile athletes.
-It was based in the L.P.Y.M.A. grounds (beside the St. Munchins Maternity Hospital) on the Ennis Road.
-The growth of the city and the explosion of juvenile athletics after the formation of B.L.E. in 1967 led to the establishment of juvenile clubs in the different suburbs of the city such as Roxboro, Corbally, Janesboro, Dooneen, etc
+It was based in the L.P.Y.M.A. ground beside St. Munchins Maternity Hospital on the Ennis Road.
+The growth of the city and the explosion of juvenile athletics after the formation of B.L.E. in 1967 led to the establishment of juvenile clubs in the different suburbs of the city such as Roxboro, Corbally, Janesboro and Dooneen.

-Over the years we have coached many well known athletes such as Frank O Mara (World indoor 3000m champion, Olympic runner), Gerard Hartmann (triathlete), Olive Burke (one time record holder : 100m hurdles), Mary Corbett (one time record holder : javelin).
+Over the years Emerald AC has coached many seriously talented athletes such as Frank O Mara (World indoor 3000m champion, Olympic runner), Gerard Hartmann (triathlete), Olive Burke (one time record holder : 100m hurdles), Mary Corbett (one time record holder : javelin).

-We cater for children aged 8 to 18 and have some of best coaches in the country with a dual emphasis on fun as well as success.
+Emerald AC is today based at the University of Limerick and caters for athletes aged 8 to 25 and has some of best coaches in the country with a dual emphasis on enjoyment as well as success.